daxko/design/readme.md

 @import "daxko.design/scss/global";
 ```

-# Running locally
+# Updating the Documentation

 The documentation runs using [metalsmith](https://github.com/segmentio/metalsmith), a static site generator built in node and is dependent upon having [node](http://nodejs.org/) and [grunt](http://gruntjs.com/) installed.
+If you don't know what any of that means, that's okay.
+All of the documentation is available under [docs/contents](docs/contents) in [markdown](https://help.github.com/articles/markdown-basics/).
+Any changes made here will be automatically updated on [daxko.github.io/design](http://daxko.github.io/design).

+## Running the Documentation Locally

-However, we've wired up a few things via grunt so you can develop locally.
+If you want explore the documentation on your own, we've wired up a few things via grunt so you can develop locally.
 But you'll need to run a few commands first to get started:

 ```bash
 $ npm install -g grunt-cli